The Gaia Project - Fall 2020

 Instead of being discouraged, the team at The Gaia Project took the pandemic as an opportunity to explore new projects and ideas.
 “Since we were not in schools, we ended up having a lot more time in our hands to create online packages and videos we always dreamed of doing but we did not have the time to do.”

-The Gaia Project moved their programs and activities online so that they could be accessed remotely.
+The Gaia Project moved all of their programs and activities online so that they could be accessed remotely.
 Instead of reaching out to students through the school, they reached out to them through parents who now had their kids learning from home.
 They created the Gaia’s Climate Quest for the month of April, daily climate conscious activities for students to work through with their parents at home.
 The program was very successful, it ended up reaching about 800 families.
 The team at Gaia designed the activities to be educational but also fun, as they wanted to give parents a break by making their children accomplish the activities while learning at home.

-Jane stated that this coming fall when schools are in session everything will a lot different than the past, and they are not sure what their place will be in schools.
+Jane stated that this coming fall when schools are in session everything will definitely look a lot different than the past, and they are not sure what their place will be in schools.
 Nonetheless, she is feeling optimistic.
-Jane and her team have been working hard to move their programs in remote delivery structures so they can keep working with teachers and students in the fall.
+Jane and her team have been working hard to move all of their programs in remote delivery structures so they can keep working with teachers and students in the fall.
 They are planning to have new activities such as webinar services, but they have also created more videos and resources for teachers to use remotely with their help.
 The Gaia Project is an excellent example of resilience in Fredericton, as they took a difficult situation and turned it into an opportunity to fulfill their dreams.

 "The Gaia Project is filming new educational video content for schools scheduled to release this Fall.
 Gaia is working to move all of their in-classroom programs to online resources and remote delivery programs to accommodate the new normal."